amiorin/big-container/README.md

 ## Multiplayer development
 If you have an machine with ssh in the cloud, you can share it with other developers.
-You need to forward you `ssh agent`.
-Install the Babashka script `session-from-agent.bb` in the remote machine.
+You need to forward your `ssh agent`.
+Install the Babashka script `session-from-agent.bb` on the remote machine.
 An Atuin account needs to be shared inside the team.
-The main difference with the first script is that here we start a container in the background and we use `Zellij` to create a session per developer.
+The main difference with the first script is that here it starts a container in the background and it uses `Zellij` to create a session per developer.
 Developers can join the session of other developers to pair program.